Genetic studies by NGS Panels

 Hereditary hemochromatosis (HH) Type 1, also called classic hemochromatosis (OMIM # 235200) is the most common form of HH and is mainly due to Cys282Tyr homozygous mutation of the HFE gene.
 This type of HH affects men more than women.
 From a clinical standpoint, the disease begins between 30 and 50 years of age.
 Hemochromatosis type 1 causes chronic fatigue, dark pigmentation of the skin and can severely affect the liver, pancreas, joints, bones, endocrine glands, or heart, resulting in various complications that appear in adulthood, such as hepatic fibrosis (cirrhosis with hepatocellular carcinoma risk), diabetes mellitus, arthropathy, osteoporosis, hypogonadotropic hypogonadism and heart failure.
 Biochemical abnormalities include elevated serum iron, serum transferrin saturation and serum ferritin levels.
 The molecular genetic blood test, showing a homozygous Cys282Tyr, confirm the diagnosis of HH in a non invasive way.
 Treatment consists of phlebotomy (blood draws), initially these are made weekly, generally reducing in frequency.
 Hemochromatosis type 1 has a very good prognosis if diagnosed early and treated appropriately before the development of serious complications.

-Juvenile hemochromatosis, or HH type 2a (OMIM # 602390) was first described in 1930 under the name “hepatorenal syndrome endocrine heart” and is due to mutation in the HFE2 gene encoding HFE2 hemojuvenil or HJV protein.
+Juvenile hemochromatosis, or HH type 2a (OMIM # 602390) was first described in 1930 under the name of “hepatorenal heart and endocrine syndrome” and is due to the mutation in the HJV gene (alternative name HFE2) that codes for the hemojuvenil protein (HJV).
 Hemochromatosis type 2b, also called juvenile HH (OMIM # 602390) is a rare form of HH associated to mutations in the hepcidin gene (HAMP).
 This rare disease is characterized by a elevation of serum ferritin levels (hyperferritinemia), transferrin saturation and serum iron, which generate a severe iron overload, cardiac failure, and hypogonadotropic hypogonadism in young age (adults under 30 years).

 Hemochromatosis type 3 (TFR2 gene) is a rare disorder (OMIM # 604250) characterized by elevated serum ferritin levels (hyperferritinemia), transferrin saturation and serum iron, which generated a severe iron overload in several tissues, especially in liver.
 The clinical manifestations of HH type 3 are very